PaddlePaddle/models/fluid/object_detection/README.md

   python train.py --help
   ```

+Data reader is defined in `reader.py`.
+All images will be resized to 300x300.
+In training stage, images are randomly distorted, expanded, cropped and flipped:
+   - distort: distort brightness, contrast, saturation, and hue.
+   - expand: put the original image into a larger expanded image which is initialized using image mean.
+   - crop: crop image with respect to different scale, aspect ratio, and overlap.
+   - flip: flip horizontally.

 We used RMSProp optimizer with mini-batch size 64 to train the MobileNet-SSD.
 The initial learning rate is 0.001, and was decayed at 40, 60, 80, 100 epochs with multiplier 0.5, 0.25, 0.1, 0.01, respectively.
 Weight decay is 0.00005.
-After 120 epochs we achive XXX% mAP under 11point metric.
+After 120 epochs we achieve 73.32% mAP under 11point metric.

 ### Evaluate